aaronbrethorst/SLGlowingTextField/README.markdown

 SLGlowingTextField
 ===

 This is a very simple subclass of UITextField that is designed to look like a Bootstrap input field.
-Add the text field, set the borderStyle to `UITextBorderStyleNone`, change the class to `SLGlowingTextField`, and away you go!
+Add the text field, set the borderStyle to `UITextBorderStyleNone`, change the class to `SLGlowingTextField`, and off you go!

 ![screenshot](https://raw.github.com/aaronbrethorst/SLGlowingTextField/master/screenshot.png)